ninoNinkovic/LiveStamps/README.md

   * Update all your projects with a new email address or URL when it changes
   * Easy static/dynamic custom stamp creation with powerful regex matching
   * Multipart stamps, or stamps made from other stamps.
 Great for a siggy!
-  * (any or all of) Background highlighting, outlining, and guttermarking of livestamps
+  * Optional background highlighting, outlining, or guttermarking of livestamps
-  * Inject stamps or values via keyboard shortcut, Sublime Command, tools menu, context menu, or sidebar menu
+  * Inject stamps via keyboard, command palette, tools, context, or sidebar menus
   * Toggle plugin settings directly from the UI with a keyboard shortcut or context menu
   * timezone support, with DST
-  * Python format() and strftime() formatting support
+  * Python format() and strftime() formatting support within stamps

 ####Intall via Package Control: